amtejani/Games/Nonogram/README.md

-# Number-Game
+# Nonogram
-My implementation of puzzle game PictoQuest.
+My implementation of puzzle game PictoQuest, based on a nonogram.

 # Rules
 You are given a 5x5 grid, with mines randomly hidden throughout.